VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Training Strategy

 \subsubsection{Format Reward}

 Additionally, we introduce a format reward to encourage structured outputs that follow the \textit{Reason-Then-Respond} paradigm.
 The reward is formally defined as:

-Unlike existing approaches that often treat format compliance as a separate reward component, we implement this reward implicitly.
-Specifically, only responses that conform to the required format are eligible to receive any of the task-specific rewards, as illustrated in Equation~\ref{eq:total_reward}.
-This design choice serves as a critical mechanism to prevent two common forms of reward hacking observed in prior work: (a) correct formats but incorrect answers; and (b) correct answers but incorrect formats.
-By making format compliance a prerequisite to receive task-specific rewards, our training framework could accelerate the convergence toward outputs that are both structurally correct and semantically accurate.
+Unlike existing approaches that often treat format compliance as a separate reward component, we implement it implicitly.
+Specifically, only responses that conform to the required format are eligible to receive any of the task-specific rewards, as formalized in Equation~\ref{eq:total_reward}.
+This design serves as a critical mechanism to prevent two common forms of reward hacking observed in prior work: (a) correct formats but incorrect answers; and (b) correct answers but incorrect formats.
+By enforcing format compliance as a prerequisite of task-specific rewards, our training framework could accelerate the convergence toward outputs that are both structurally correct and semantically accurate.